JACマガジン

 Learn how to express pain in Japanese!
 How to convey pain effectively

-How did "Easy Japanese" come about?
+How did "Plain Japanese" come about?

-Some people may have the image that "foreigners = English," but there are many foreigners living in Japan who do not speak English.
+Some people may have the image that "foreigners = English", but there are many foreigners living in Japan who do not speak English.

 The number of foreigners living in Japan is increasing year by year, and multilingualism is also progressing.